Discovery is the process through which the parties to a lawsuit formally exchange evidence and information before a case goes to trial.

 Interrogatories: Written questions that are submitted to another party, to be answered in writing.

 Requests for Admissions: A demand that the other party admit or deny specific facts or allegations.

 Requests for Production of Documents: A demand that the other party provide copies of documents in their possession, or otherwise make the documents available for inspection and copying.

 Requests for Production and Inspection: A demand that the other party provide access to physical evidence or real property, for inspection and possible testing.

 Depositions: The questioning of a witness under oath, before a court reporter who makes a record of the proceedings.
 Depositions may potentially be recorded on video.

 The parties to a lawsuit must consider the cost and time involved with discovery as part of their trial strategy.
 Some forms of discovery, notably including depositions, are expensive and time-consuming.

 If you are litigating in a court that does not permit discovery, or requires court permission to conduct discovery, you may only conduct discovery as allowed by the court.

-When discovery is permitted to litigants without prior court permission, the plaintiff may normally conduct discovery from the moment that a complaint is filed, and the defendant may normally conduct discovery from the moment they formally appear in the case, either through a court filing or by appearing in person at a court hearing.
+When discovery is permitted to litigants without prior court permission, the plaintiff may normally conduct discovery from the moment that a complaint is filed.
+The defendant may normally conduct discovery from the moment they formally appear in the case, whether by filing a formal appearance with the court or by appearing in person at a court hearing.